-In the short term we have assumed that the 'cohort effect' of strong improvements in life expectancy currently being observed amongst a generation born around the early and mid 1930s will start to tail off, resulting in life expectancy increasing less rapidly than has been seen over the last decade or two.
-This is known as 'peaked'.
+In the short term we have assumed that the 'cohort effect' of strong improvements in life expectancy currently being observed amongst a generation born around the early and mid-1930s will not start to tail off for some years, resulting in life expectancy eventually increasing less rapidly than has been seen over the last decade or two.
+This is known as 'non-peaked'.